graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 #### Problem:

 In some cases, a Type is expected to have a different set of non-null fields depending on the value of another field.
 Consider a `Claim` that can be filed either by mail or by phone.
-The `operatorCode` field stores code of the operator who received the call and null if the Claim was filed by an email. Т.е. оно всегда заполнено если указан телефон, и пустое если жалоба пришла по почте.
+The `operatorCode` field stores code of the operator who received the call and `null` if the `Claim` was filed by an `email`.

 ```graphql
 type Claim {